hexojs/site/source/docs/github-pages.md

 ## Private repository

-This section only applies to private repo, ignore the following if your repo is public.
+This section only applies to private repo.

 1. Create a repo named <b>*username*.github.io</b>, where username is your username on GitHub.
-If you have already uploaded to other repo, rename the repo instead. _(Skip to step 3 if you prefer not to upload your source folder on GitHub at all)_
+If you have already uploaded to other repo, rename the repo instead. _(Skip to step 3 if you prefer not to upload your source folder to GitHub at all)_
 2. Push the files of your Hexo folder to the repository.
 The `public/` folder is not (and should not be) uploaded by default, make sure the `.gitignore` file contains `public/` line.
 The folder structure should be roughly similar to [this repo](https://github.com/hexojs/hexo-starter), without the `.gitmodules` file.
 3. Run `hexo generate` and copy the `public/` folder to somewhere else (in your workstation).
 4. Create a new `gh-pages` git branch from your Hexo folder, we recommend creating an orphan branch (to create a new branch without commit history):